Winston Churchill was once asked “Mr. Churchill, to what do you attribute your success in life?”

 By “dedicated reading area” I’m referring to one or two reading chairs (or armchairs) angled toward one another.
 If space permits, add a small table between the chairs for your mini private lounge area.

-Small Living Rooms in the Master Suite
+Small Living Rooms in the Primary Suite

-If space permits (and it does in many of today’s larger master suite designs), you can place a full scale living room in the bedroom – a couple of small sofas, a small L-shaped sectional and/or a couple of reading chairs.
+If space permits (and it does in many of today’s larger primary suite designs), you can place a full scale living room in the bedroom – a couple of small sofas, a small L-shaped sectional and/or a couple of reading chairs.
 Of course a coffee table will round out the space.

-Desk Area in Your Master Suite
+Desk Area in Your Primary Suite

 You may love or hate this idea – but if space permits, you can easily add a desk and chair in your bedroom.
 Today’s computer age means we spend a great deal of our social lives online so having a comfortable place to get online in your bedroom isn’t necessarily a bad idea.